 St Andrew’s, 80 Victoria Road West, Hebburn

-Within walking distance of St Margaret’s there are 7 churches of which 4, Harton Methodist Church, St Mark & St Cuthbert’s and St Peter’s Anglican Churches, and St Gregory’s Roman Catholic Church, together with St Margaret’s, form Harton Churches Together.
+St Margaret’s URC is in the suburban setting of Harton a short distance from the South Shields boundary.
+Within walking distance of St Margaret’s there are 7 churches of which 4, Harton Methodist Church; St Mark & St Cuthbert’s and St Peter’s Anglican Churches; St Gregory’s Roman Catholic Church; together with St Margaret’s, form Harton Churches Together.
 Regular joint ecumenical services are held, each church hosting in turn.
 In Lent five services are held on consecutive Wednesdays, again hosted by each of the churches in turn.
 Other events, including social events are also arranged from time to time.